 Figure 13.
-Average daily catch rates for adipose fin-clipped and non clipped Coho yearlings in 2005.
+Average daily catch rates for adipose fin-clipped and non clipped Coho yearlings in 2006.

 As we have seen previously, hatchery fin-clipped Coho smolts outmigrate over a relatively short time span, en-masse.
 Un-clipped (presumably wild) Coho yearlings tend to outmigrate over a longer time period.
 This probably indicates that ACCE and YCCE production estimates for hatchery smolts are likely to be more adversely affected by an erroneous assumption of constant trap catch efficiencies than wild Coho.
-Both stocks are still likely to be affected by an underestimation of night time catch efficiencies though.
+Both groups are still likely to be affected by an underestimation of night time catch efficiencies though.

-Using the ACCE catch efficiencies the total production of ad-clipped Coho yearlings for 2005 is 2,597,694 smolts and the total production of un-clipped smolts is 1,514,901 smolts.
-Using the YCCE catch efficiencies, the clipped production would be even higher, 3,117,403 clipped smolts and 1,818,214 unclipped smolts.
-However, we know that only 1,198,134 clipped smolts were released in 2005 making the ACCE estimate over as high as it should be for clipped hatchery smolts, and the YCCE estimate 2.6 times too high.
-Consequently, neither model is really convincing enough to make estimates of wild Chinook abundance.
+Using the ACCE catch efficiencies the total production of ad-clipped Coho yearlings for 2006 is 1,542,420 smolts and the total production of un-clipped smolts is 1,269,271 smolts.
+Using the YCCE catch efficiencies, the clipped production would be 1,439,793 clipped smolts and 1,184,820 unclipped smolts.
+However, we know that only 1,164,296 clipped smolts were released in 2006 making the ACCE estimate over 32% too high for clipped hatchery smolts, and the YCCE estimate 23% too high.